Sucerquia/ASE-PLUMED_tutorial/SC.md

 # Ab-initio: Small Silver Cluster

-In the same way as we did our analysis of the toy model, we can also obtain the free energy profile of a real system but using an Ab-initio calculator.
+In the same way as we did our analysis of the toy model, we can also obtain the free energy profile using an Ab-initio calculator.
 In this part of the tutorial, we show how to find the free energy surface of an Ag-6 cluster presented in the paper [D. Sucerquia *et. al.*, JCP, 2022](https://doi.org/10.1063/5.0082332).
 There, we showed that this cluster is the smallest silver cluster where entropic effects at room temperature boost the non-planar isomer probability to a competing state.

 ## Collective variables